Is Bali Safe for Travelers?

 If you are visiting Bali for just a few days or weeks (less than a month), you don’t need to worry much about this.
 However, if you are planning to stay over a month, keep reading.

 If you plan to stay in Bali for over 30 days, it means you will have to extend your visa.
-As a traveler, you are entitled to 30 days with the possibility to extend to 60 days.
-However, to do so, you will need to visit immigration.
+As a traveler, you are entitled to 30 days with the possibility to extend to 60 days (so an extra 30 days).
+To do so, you will need to visit immigration.

 Unfortunately, I have found that immigration in Bali is not very friendly to foreigners, nor do they have a straightforward and efficient process.